 Delegation happens by choosing/entering validator address and amount of Q you want to delegate.
 You can have multiple delegations and thus earn delegation rewards by several validators.
 Rewards need to be claimed.
 The value "Outstanding Delegation Rewards" shows the claimable amount that was collected within each validators stake delegation pool.

-Note: Delegated stake is at risk of being slashed if the validator misbehaves and gets slashed by the Q root nodes.
+Note: ** Delegated stake is NOT at risk of being slashed if the validator misbehaves and gets slashed by the Q root nodes.